-The department is headed by Anatole Kim, M.D., F.A.C.C., the nuclear medical director, and Lisa Ryals, B.S., CNMT, the lead nuclear technologist.
-Experienced cardiac nurses and treadmill technicians facilitate the stress portion of the test with utmost attention to patient safety, care and comfort.
+The department is headed by Erik Monick, M.D., F.A.C.C., the nuclear medical director, and Lisa Ryals, B.S., CNMT, the lead nuclear technologist.
+Experienced cardiac nurses and treadmill technicians facilitate the stress portion of the test with utmost attention to patient safety, care, and comfort.

 Occasionally your physician may want an accurate assessment of your heart function at rest only and not with stress.
 This test, known as a Multi-Gated Acquisition (MUGA) scan or radionuclide angiogram (RNA), involves an injection of a small amount of imaging agent followed by a series of scans.
 The test is done primarily to determine the heart’s “ejection fraction,” which is a measure of the percentage of the heart’s pumping volume compared with its total volume of blood.